ayrna/orca/doc/orca-tutorial-2.md

 <!-- /TOC -->

-# Naïve approaches and decomposition methods in orca
+# Naive approaches and decomposition methods in orca

-This tutorial will cover how to apply naïve approaches and decomposition methods in the framework ORCA.
+This tutorial will cover how to apply naive approaches and decomposition methods in the framework ORCA.
 It is highly recommended to have previously completed the [how to tutorial](orca-tutorial.md).

 We are going to test these methods using a melanoma diagnosis dataset based on dermatoscopic images.
 Melanoma is a type of cancer that develops from the pigment-containing cells known as melanocytes.
 Usually occurring on the skin, early detection and diagnosis is strongly related to survival rates.
 The dataset is aimed at predicting the severity of the lesion:
 - A total of `100` image descriptors are used as input features, including features related to shape, colour, pigment network and texture.